epidemics-scepticism/tor-misconception/README.md

 - I connect to Tor over my VPN.

    This is probably fine.
-It doesn't improve the anonymity provided by Tor but it might create more plausible cover for a local adversary watching your connection.
+It doesn't improve the anonymity provided by Tor but it might create more plausible cover for a local adversary watching your connection but it may also put your connection directly into an adversary controlled network and it's protections likely wouldn't stand up to close scrutiny.
+Careful observation of traffic flow patterns may reveal the kind of traffic that is being sent across the VPN.

 ## Indinstinguishability
 ### TCP and IP stack metadata